brajeshwar/brajeshwar.github.io/_posts/2011/2011-05-25-nokia-sinks-is-there-hope.md

----
-layout: post
-title: Nokia Sinks - Is there hope?
+# Nokia Sinks - Is there hope?
----

 <a href="http://www.nokia.com/">Nokia</a> is no longer the king of the market, and its market share has declined to 25%, what it was in 1997.
 Even though it is the world's leading handset maker, its popularity has hit a new low, according to the new global phone handset figures.
 "Its market share declined 5.5% points year-on-year, and its share has reached its lowest since 1997", <a href="http://www.gartner.com/it/page.jsp?id=1689814">Gartner</a> said in a study.